Lisa Vanderpump And Kyle Richards’ Feud Comes To A Head On ‘RHOBH’ As Kyle Suggests Lisa Leaked A Story

 Vanderpump then asks Richards if it would make sense for her to leak a story to Radar Online and then refute that same story to TMZ.
 Right away, Richards tells her that is exactly what everyone thinks.
 After all, that would mean double the publicity for her foundation.

-While Vanderpump is currently estranged from Richards and the rest of the full-time cast of The Real Housewives of Beverly Hills, she’s remained close with part-time star Camille Grammer and over the weekend, they flew to Las Vegas with former cast member Joyce Giraud and her husband to celebrate the opening of the Vanderpump Cocktail Garden.
+While Vanderpump is currently estranged from Richards and the rest of the full-time cast of The Real Housewives of Beverly Hills, she’s remained close with part-time star Camille Grammer, and over the weekend, they flew to Las Vegas with former cast member Joyce Giraud and her husband to celebrate the opening of the Vanderpump Cocktail Garden.

 In photos from the opening of Vanderpump’s new hotspot in Sin City, Vanderpump was seen mingling with her guests, including Grammer, Giraud, and the Vanderpump Rules cast, including Jax Taylor, Brittany Cartwright, Lala Kent, Stassi Schroeder, Kristen Doute, Katie Maloney, Ariana Madix, Scheana Marie, Tom Sandoval, and Tom Schwartz.